Travel the world

 Blake coaches Colin on reaching out to organizations and individuals, and after some trial and error, Colin decides on spending 10 weeks in Australia.
 Blake also helps Colin and his parents talk about their concerns and about mitigating risk so that everyone feels comfortable.

-Life abroad is tough and uncomfortable sometimes, but deep down inside, Colin knows that it’s good for him.
+A month into the trip, Colin is getting the hang of things.
+He’s made new friends with whom he’s planning a road trip.
+He checks in regularly with his Individual Adventures advisor over WhatsApp and Skypes once a week with his parents.
+Life abroad is tough sometimes, but deep inside, Colin knows that it’s good for him.
 He’s learning and growing—and he’s the one making this happen.
 This is the adventure he was looking for.

-Hi, I’m Blake, your personal travel coach through Individual Adventures.
-My mission is to:
+Hi, I’m Blake.
+My mission with Individual Adventures is to:

-Let me tell you a little bit about myself and why I’m running this program.
+Let me tell you a little bit about myself and why I started this coaching program.

 Outside of those trips, I’ve lived my life as a series of “independent adventures”—doing short-term living experiments in different countries and exploring new cities in North America for 1-6 months at a time.
 Read more about my adventures on my personal website and my free online book about travel as a lifestyle, How to Live Nowhere.

 In a nutshell, I’ve spent my adult life designing meaningful and affordable travel experiences—both for young people and myself—because I believe in the transformative power of independent travel.
-Now I’m taking what I’ve learned and I’m helping 17- to 20-year-olds to embark upon their first, big, solo foreign adventures.
+Now I’m taking what I’ve learned and I’m helping college-aged young people to embark upon their first, big, solo foreign adventures.
+I hope that includes you!

 In the eight years I’ve known Blake, he’s inspired me to climb Machu Picchu, write a novel, become proficient in Argentine tango, and make many lifelong friends.
 He presents opportunities, encourages me to be bold, and helps me to get out of my own way as I’m figuring out what to do next in my life.